-There are many fantastic shows and movies available exclusively on Disney+ and each month, I update my list of the best Disney+ Original programming, which includes series and movies from across Disney, Star Wars, Marvel, National Geographic and Pixar.
+Many fantastic shows and movies are available exclusively on Disney+, and each month, I update my list of the best Disney+ Original programming, which includes series and movies from the core brand of the streaming service, including Disney, Star Wars, Marvel, National Geographic, and Pixar.

 Note: The availability of some Disney+ Originals can vary between countries.